bfigge1/website-1/content/authors/admin/_index.md

   url: https://aysps.gsu.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include health, environmental, and education economics
+bio: My research interests include public, education, environmental, and health economics

 # Interests to show in About widget
 interests: